|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Left click audio track to Listen; Right click to "Save..." mp3

 In this section, we will discuss detecting and exposing anxiety.
 In your practice, how many of your clients arrive for their first session already aware and accepting of their anxiety?
 Probably not many.
 Therefore, the purpose of this section is to provide three CBT techniques you can use to help your client detect and expose anxiety.
 The three techniques in this section are analyzing and attacking anxiety by discussing the costs of anxiety, cognitive therapy, and clearing roadblocks to change.
-As you listen to this section, you might consider playing it for a client you are treating for anxiety.
+As you read this section, you might consider playing it for a client you are treating for anxiety.

 ♦ Analyzing and Attacking Anxiety